-Transferable Securities.
-A UCITS fund is an authorised fund that may be sold across all EU countries.
+UCITS: Undertakings for Collective Investment in Transferable Securities.
+A UCITS fund is an authorized fund that may be sold across all EU countries.

-Volatility: A measure of the size of short term changes in the value of an investment.
+Volatility: A measure of the size of short-term changes in the value of an investment.

-Yield to maturity: Weighted average rate earned by an investor who buys the bond portfolio today at the market price and holds the bond portfolio until maturity, and assuming that all coupon and principal payments will be made on schedule.
+Yield to maturity: Weighted average rate earned by an investor who buys the bond portfolio today at the market price and holds the bond portfolio until maturity, also assuming that all coupon and principal payments will be made on schedule.